magento/devdocs/guides/v2.3/graphql/send-request.md

 title: GraphQL requests
 ---

 Magento GraphQL supports the HTTP GET and POST methods.
 You can send a query as a GET or POST request.
-GET requests can be cached, although Magento does not currently support this feature.
 Mutations must be POST requests.
 You can optionally send a GET query request in a URL.
 In these requests, you must specify `query` as the query string.
 You might need to encode the query, as shown below:

 `http://<host>/graphql?query=%7Bproducts(filter%3A%7Bsku%3A%7Blike%3A%2224-WB%25%22%7D%7D)%7Bitems%7Bsku%7D%7D%7D`